 The School Development Plan has been developed from the key priorities identified through the robust self evaluation processes the school carries out The school has made comprehensive plans to address each of the key priorities and constantly reviews progress with children, staff, governors and other stakeholders.

 The following gives an outline of the elements of each focus that we have developed at Knelston over the last academic year.
 The targets and action points have been developed by teams of staff, governors and pupils and take into account a range of stakeholder input.
+We will keep stakeholders up to date with actions and outcomes throughout the academic year.

 Standards